 Ncube said he would announce a successor within a fortnight and was confident that a strong team was in place to secure ongoing growth for both the newspaper and M&G Online.

 “Naturally I am disappointed by Ferial’s departure, but she leaves with my full blessing.
+She has been an asset and a strong ambassador for M&G Media.

 “Ferial is a talented journalist and manager with a very bright future.
 The ethos, discipline and systems that she has put in place will serve this company well into the future,” said Ncube.